5 Steps to Building Wealth in Your 60s

 1. Delay Social Security

 Social Security is going to be an important part of building wealth in your 60s.
-After all, the average monthly Social Security benefit is $1,503 – a significant amount of money.
+After all, the average monthly Social Security benefit is $1,657 a month – a significant amount of money.

 It may be tempting to start collecting Social Security payments as soon as you’re eligible (at age 62).
 But if you can, it pays to wait, because the longer you wait, the larger your benefit will be.
 And this is true up to age 70.
 So if it’s possible, delay taking your Social Security benefits until you’re 70 – then you’ll find yourself gaining the most benefit from your distribution.